Retargeting Ads Guide for Marketers

-In general, there are three types of retargeting although site retargeting is the most widely known among marketers.
+Generally, three types of retargeting are widely known among marketers.
 Here’s a brief overview.

 - Search Retargeting: This is a form of ‘behavioural retargeting’ where a user of a search engine will be targeted with display ads based on their search queries.
 The searcher didn’t necessarily visit the advertiser’s site previously.

 - Email Retargeting: This should be pretty obvious from the name.
-Perhaps if a basket has been abandoned by a registered user of a site, an email can be sent to the user to say: “Hey, why don’t you come back and buy that stuff you wanted?”
+Let’s consider that a registered user basket has abandoned a basket of a site.
+An email can be sent to the user to say: “Hey, why don’t you come back and buy that stuff you wanted?”
 David Moth includes some slightly more professionally written examples in his nine case studies on cart abandonment and email retargeting.

-- Contextual Retargeting: Slightly more complicated than site retargeting, but all it really means is that when websites share similar customers, they can partner up to share their cookies.
-So if a visitor leaves one site and later visits a partnered site, adverts for the previous site will be displayed on the current one.
+- Contextual Retargeting: Slightly more complicated than site retargeting.
+However, all it really means is that when websites share similar customers, they can partner up to share their cookies.
+So if a visitor leaves one site and later visits a partner site, you can show them adverts for the previous site on the current one.
 Brands don’t have to pay for highly targeted ads, as chances are the people visiting these similar sites generally have the same interests.

 What are the best practices in Retargeting?

 Through years of research, Vizury has put together some of the best practices in Retargeting.
-This is what we found and using this we helped our ecommerce marketer grow conversions:
+It is something that we are using to help our eCommerce marketer grow conversions:

-- Provide a clear call-to-action button in the ad that upon clicking takes the user to a relevant landing page or product page, not just the homepage.
+- Provide a clear call-to-action button in the ad.
+Upon clicking, it takes the user to a relevant landing page or product page, not just the homepage.

 - Combine offers, promotions like free trials and targeted entice the site visitor into a successful conversion.